 Rising Above the Noise Level of the Web

 and of course more.
-So there is a huge amount of noise out there.
+Thus there is a huge amount of noise out there.
 How can we overcome it?
 How can we rise above the noise level?

 Do we need to became robots like Daft Punk?

-Some bloggers attempt to deal with that noise level by aggressively promoting their work, sending it to all their connections on Google+ for example.
+Some bloggers attempt to deal with that noise level by aggressively promoting their work, sending it to all their connections on social media for example.